mat-1/DecompilerMC/README.md

 You need a java runtime inside your path (Java 8 should be good)

-CFR decompilation is approximately 60s and fernflower takes roughly 200s, please give it time
+CFR decompilation is approximately 60s and vineflower takes roughly 200s, please give it time

 You can run it directly with python 3.7+ with `python3 main.py`